zih0206/Crypto_Trading/DoubleEMA/README.md

-# This project relates a doule EMA strategy.
+# This project relates a double EMA strategy.
 ## Exchange: Binance